MichaelCurrin/dev-cheatsheets/cheatsheets/shell/commands/rsync.md

 $ rsync -avzh SOURCE DEST
 ```

-Add `-c` f

 ### Move

 By default, `rsync` will copy files.

-If you want to move them (i.e. delete after copy), you can use these flags:
+If you want to _move_ them (i.e. delete after copy), you can use these flags:

 Sender removes synchronized files (non-dir).